heutelbeck/sapl-policy-engine/sapl-documentation/1_2_GettingStarted.md

 #### Using Policies in Scripts

-The `check` command evaluates a subscription and exits with a code that encodes the decision: `0` for PERMIT, `2` for DENY.
+The `check` command evaluates a subscription and exits with a code that encodes the decision: `0` for a plain PERMIT, `2` for DENY.
+A PERMIT carrying obligations exits `4` instead, since the caller must enforce the obligations rather than treat access as unconditionally granted, and the remaining outcomes have their own codes (run `sapl check --help` for the full list).
 No output is written to stdout, making it ideal for shell scripts.
 Here is a script that checks authorization before starting the MRT:

 <details open markdown="1">
 <summary>Bash</summary>